Aquaculture farmers manage the breeding, raising and harvesting of fish and shellfish for commercial purposes in marine or freshwater farms.

 - work with or on boats

-Aquaculture farmers, especially mussel farmers, must be reasonably fit and strong as the job can involve heavy lifting.
+Aquaculture farmers need to be reasonably fit and strong as the job can involve heavy lifting.
 They also need to be comfortable working on water.

-Aquaculture farmers should also have normal colour vision and good night vision.
+Aquaculture farmers who work as skippers should also have normal colour vision to meet Maritime New Zealand requirements.

 Find out more about training

 - 0800 422 733 - firstname.lastname@example.org - www.nmit.ac.nz